griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/07_method.md

 ---
 ## Next Steps
 This has been a powerful step - we can do so much now!
-However, the current implementation relies on the LLM having been trained on data about the ShotGrid api.
+However, the current implementation relies on the LLM having been trained on data about the ShotGrid API.
 What if there wasn't much knowledge about it, or if the API has been updated?
-In the [next section](08_vectorized_docs.md), we'll provide the Agent access to the current API docs for it to use as reference to enhance it's abilities.
+In the [next section](08_vectorized_docs.md), we'll provide the Agent access to the current API docs for it to use as a reference to enhance its abilities.